Sami Whitcomb: WNBL

 On June 27, 2023, Whitcomb signed with the Townsville Fire for the 2023–24 WNBL season.
 On December 29, 2023, she scored a season-high 26 points while playing all 45 minutes of the Fire's overtime loss to the Sydney Flames.
 Two days later, she had another 26-point effort with six 3-pointers and five assists in an 87–64 win over the Lynx.
 She was named to the All-WNBL Second Team.

 On September 14, 2024, Whitcomb signed with the Bendigo Spirit for the 2024–25 WNBL season.
 She averaged 26.7 points over the first four games, helping the Spirit start the season 4–0.
 On December 5, she recorded the first triple-double of her WNBL career with 16 points, 13 rebounds and 10 assists in a 72–66 win over the Perth Lynx, helping the Spirit remain undefeated to start the season.
 On December 14, she scored 35 points in an 86–80 win over the Townsville Fire to extend the winning streak to nine in a row.
 She helped the Spirit finish the regular season in first place with an 18–3 record, leading the league in scoring (440 points) and averaged 21 points, 6.3 rebounds and 5 assists per game.
 She was subsequently named WNBL Most Valuable Player and All-WNBL First Team.
 She helped the Spirit reach the WNBL Grand Final with 22 points, 10 rebounds and six assists in a game two victory over the Sydney Flames in the semi-finals.
 In game one of the grand final series against the Fire, Whitcomb had 12 points, eight rebounds and three assists in a 70–60 win.
 In game two, she scored 26 points in a 63–55 victory, helping the Spirit win the WNBL championship.
 She was subsequently named the grand final MVP.
 She parted ways with the Spirit following the season after receiving an offer to play in Europe.

+On May 14, 2026, Whitcomb signed a two-year deal with the Perth Lynx, returning to the team for a third stint.
+On August 27, 2026, she was ruled out for the entire 2026–27 WNBL season with a knee injury.